jangabrielsson/EventRunner6/doc/Tutorial.md

 ## Structuring Rules with Events

-Use custom events to structure complex automations like subroutines:
+Use custom events to structure complex automations like subroutines.
+Events allow you to break down complex logic into manageable pieces and create sophisticated timing sequences.

+### Basic Event Posting

 ```lua
 function QuickApp:main(er)